-#130 Biology: ♦
+#119 Experimental Biology 9:

-In this college preparatory lab-based course students will explore several major biological themes in depth while focusing on a few unifying concepts.
-Topics learned include: ecology, cellular basis of life, homeostasis, genetics and inheritance, and biological evolution.
-Students will engage in lab based experiments, hands-on activities, outdoor investigations, independent and group work, and use visuals, manipulative models, texts, and other media to learn about and explore biology.
-During the course of the year students will hone their scientific inquiry and analysis skills.
+In this lab-based course, students will explore major biological themes in depth while focusing on unifying concepts.
+It is also designed to teach students fundamental skills they will need for success in other CHS science classes.
+The topics covered are ecology, cellular basis of life, homeostasis, genetics and inheritance, and biological evolution.
+Students will engage in lab-based experiments, hands-on activities, outdoor investigations, independent and group work, and use visuals, manipulative models, texts, and other media to learn about and explore biology.
+During the course of the year, students will hone their scientific inquiry and analysis skills.
+Differentiated instruction will be used to support and challenge students of all levels.
+Successful completion of the course should leave the student with excitement about biology and science and an increased sense of academic confidence to approach the rest of their CHS science career.
+Experimental Biology is a heterogeneous class: students will be grouped with intention so that each class includes the diverse range of students present in the entire freshman class